Kostrzyn nad Odrą: Modern era

 In 1535–1571 the town was the seat of John of Brandenburg-Küstrin, who made it the capital of the Neumark region and built a castle.
 With time this castle was expanded into a fortress, one of the largest such facilities in the region.
+The town's development was hampered by the expansion of the fortress, as the area available for urban development was limited, and staple rights and high customs duties, which often caused merchants to bypass the town.
+During the Second Northern War, in 1658, Stefan Czarniecki passed through Chyża on his way to relieve Polish-allied Denmark from Swedish occupation.

 While still crown prince, Frederick the Great was imprisoned in the fortress, from which he witnessed the execution of his friend Hans Hermann von Katte on 6 November 1730.
+In the 18th century, the city consisted of the Old Town, the Short Suburb and the Long Suburb.

 The town was besieged by the Russians during the Seven Years' War.
-Captured by the French in 1806, Küstrin was occupied by a French military garrison for the remainder of the Napoleonic Wars.
+In 1806 the fortress surrendered to the French without a fight and then was occupied by a French military garrison for the remainder of the Napoleonic Wars.
+The Polish 5th Infantry Regiment was stationed there in 1810–1811.
 During the French retreat from the east in 1814, the town was set on fire and burnt to the ground.

 The town recovered and became one of the most important railway hubs in the Kingdom of Prussia and later the German Empire.
 One of the main escape routes for surviving insurgents of the Polish November Uprising from partitioned Poland to the Great Emigration led through the town.
+Some 640 Polish insurgents of the Greater Poland Uprising of 1848 were imprisoned in the local fortress by the Prussians, including Wawrzyniec Benzelstjerna Engeström, Aleksander Babiński, Ignacy Wendziński, Konstanty Borzęcki and Antoni Szymborski, grandfather of Nobel laureate in Literature Wisława Szymborska.
+In June 1848, imprisoned insurgents staged a rebellion, which was joined by part of the garrison.
+The rebellion was suppressed, but ultimately, fearing that the Poles would capture the fortress, the Prussians released them.

-In 1857 it was linked to Berlin and Frankfurt (Oder) and in 1875 with Stettin (Szczecin) on the Pomeranian coast.
+In 1857 the town was linked to Berlin and Frankfurt (Oder) and in 1875 with Stettin (Szczecin) on the Pomeranian coast.
 In 1900 its population reached 16,473, including the garrison of the fortress.